fastify/fastify-oauth2/README.md

 ## Usage with Typescript

 Type definitions are provided with package.
 Decoration are applied during runtime and are based on auth configuration name.
-One solution is leverage typescript declaration merging to add typesafe namespace.
+One solution is leverage typescript declaration merging to add type-safe namespace.

 In project declarations files .d.ts